Democracy-Dictatorship Index: Democracy classification

 Democracies are classified by the rules in which executives can be appointed or removed and can be either presidential, mixed or semi-presidential, or parliamentary.
 It is important to note that these names do not have to correspond to the official or colloquial titles of any of the countries offices.
 For example, DD could classify a country which has a legislative assembly whose official name is "the parliament" but still classify it in any of the three categories.
 The classification depends on the rules outlining the relationship between a country's government, legislative assembly (often called the legislature), and head of state.
 The government composes the chief executive and the heads of the executive departments.
-The chief executive can take many names including chancellor, prime minister, or premier and the heads of the executive departments can bear different names and be called different things.
+The chief executive can take many titles including chancellor, prime minister, or premier and the heads of the executive departments can bear different titles and be called different things.
 In the United Kingdom, for example, the chief executive is the prime minister, and the ministers are the heads of the executive departments, which together compose the government.